nus-cs2103-AY2122S1/ip/docs/README.md

 To add a new Todo, the usage is: `todo [task description] /priority [H|M|L]`.
 The `/priority` command is optional.

-Example: `todo homework`: adds a new Todo named "Homework".
+Example: `todo homework:` adds a new Todo named "Homework".

 Expected outcome:
 ```